Restore sparsebundle extended attributes after rsync

 }

-1 thought on “Restore sparsebundle extended attributes after rsync
+1 thoughts on "Restore sparsebundle extended attributes after rsync"

 rsync -E is executability: